Permanent Guardianship Orders in Alberta: What They Mean and What Comes Next

 Once a PGO is in place:

-• The child becomes eligible for placement with an adoptive family through the Alberta Adoption Resources Network (AARN)
+- The child may be considered for placement with an adoptive family through the Alberta Adoption Resources Network (AARN)

 A PGO is not the same as adoption.
-It is a precondition for public adoption — the step that makes adoption legally possible.
+It can be a step toward public adoption, but adoption is not automatic.
 The child does not become the legal child of anyone simply because a PGO exists.

 Permanent Guardianship Agreement (PGA): The Alternative